 Apple Inc. has sold more than 26 million iPhones over the last year, 14.7 million smart phones were sold in the U.S. in the second quarter of this year alone, and Cisco Systems Inc. has sold more than 4 million Flip video cameras since 2007.
-Because these small devices and their gigabytes of memory are also proliferating in your organization, your corporate data storage strategy needs to include
+Because these small devices and their gigabytes of memory are also proliferating in your organization, your corporate data storage strategy needs to include mobile device management.

 Storage experts say you better be prepared to support or restrict these devices from accessing, uploading and downloading to and from your organization's storage network.

 "There is a common misperception that storage admins and IT in general don't have to worry about these devices," said Greg Schulz, founder and principal analyst at StorageIO Group, an IT industry advisory and consultancy firm.
 "The reality is that they do need to be thinking about them, either from the context of how to control, restrict or limit them, or how to enable them without compromising [the network]."

 iPhones, small video cameras and personal digital assistants (PDAs) have larger storage capacities than you might think, and can generate huge amounts of data quickly.
 "A [cell] phone isn't just a phone," said Steve Duplessie, founder and senior analyst at Enterprise Strategy Group (ESG), an IT research and consultancy company.
 "It's a data collection, capture, creation and transmission device."

 The 4G iPhone introduced in June 2010 has a 5 megapixel camera, shoots high-definition (HD) video and has 32 GB of memory.
 The Cisco Flip has a 16 GB memory cache for its HD recordings and can hold up to four hours of video.